-Bernie Sanders: ‘If People Want A Candidate Who Can Bet Donald Trump, I Think You’re Looking At Him’
+Bernie Sanders: ‘If People Want A Candidate Who Can Beat Donald Trump, I Think You’re Looking At Him’

 “If people want a candidate who can beat Donald Trump, I think you’re looking at him,” he said, arguing that polls show him beating President Donald Trump.

 Indeed, Sanders is a clear favorite against Trump, according to polls.
-For instance, according to RealClearPolitics‘ poll tracker, Sanders beats Trump in a head-to-head match up in nearly every single poll — of the 35 polls listed on the website, Sanders beats the president in 34.
+For instance, according to RealClearPolitics‘ poll tracker, Sanders beats Trump in a head-to-head match-up in nearly every single poll — of the 35 polls listed on the website, Sanders beats the president in 34.

-Polls have consistently shown that Biden would beat Trump as well, but according to Sanders much more than just electability is needed to beat the Republican incumbent in 2020.
+Polls have consistently shown that Biden would beat Trump as well, but according to Sanders, much more than just electability is needed to beat the Republican incumbent in 2020.

-The Vermont senator argued that “millions of young people and working class people” need to be brought into the political process in order to beat Trump, and truly change the American society for the better.
+The Vermont senator argued that young voters and those in the working class need to be brought into the political process in order to beat Trump, and truly change American society for the better.

 “If we are to defeat Donald Trump, what you need is a campaign of energy and excitement — a campaign that brings millions of young people and working class people into the political processes in a way that we have not seen before.
 I think, frankly, that I am the candidate.”